 In today’s rapidly changing digital landscape having the right technology to meet your customer’s needs is essential.
-The pandemic has rendered in-person meetings and trade shows unavailable and many companies are relying on their marketing machines to bring in leads now more than ever.
+The pandemic shifted much of our personal and work lives to online interactions and many companies are relying on their marketing machines to bring in leads now more than ever.
 However, many executives struggle to make sure that the platforms, software and marketing tools, that make up their martech stack, are configured correctly to maximize the capabilities of their marketing team.
 Martech spending often makes up a significant portion of the marketing budget with “marketing leaders spending 26% of their marketing budgets on martech”, yet few companies have achieved the ideal marketing mix.
 We've put together a few key tips to help you configure an agile and effective martech stack:

 Audit Your Current Stack